-Step Distance and POTT1 Schemes

-Timer TL24 is not used in these schemes, therefore it will be ignored, and any setting that is made is irrelevant.

-Blocking, Hybrid and POTT2 Schemes

-Timer TL24 is used to establish transient blocking for the ground directional overcurrent functions (GDOC).
-Transient blocking is used to prevent tripping during

-- 1. current reversals that can occur as a result of sequential clearing of faults on a parallel line, - 2. voltage reversals that can occur for faults near capacitors on series compensated lines, and - 3. transients that can occur for external fault clearing.
+- Step Distance and POTT1 Schemes: Timer TL24 is not used in these schemes.
+Therefore it is ignored and any setting made is irrelevant. - Blocking, Hybrid and POTT2 Schemes: Timer TL24 is used to establish transient blocking for the ground directional overcurrent functions (GDOC).
+Transient blocking is used to prevent tripping during - 1. current reversals that can occur as a result of sequential clearing of faults on a parallel line, - 2. voltage reversals that can occur for faults near capacitors on series compensated lines, and - 3. transients that can occur for external fault clearing.